 35. Why did Mendel choose the pea plant for his experiments?

 Mendel chose the pea plant for his experiments for the following reasons:

 - Pea plants are easy to grow

-- They have a short life span
+- They have a short lifespan

-- They got larger size flower
+- They have larger size flower

 - Pea plants are self-pollinated